Celestin25/Chatbot/README.md

    - **Chatbot Response:**  "Managing stress can be done through regular physical activity, relaxation techniques like deep breathing, and maintaining a healthy lifestyle.",

 ---
+## Mentalhealth chatbot
+***Is yes or no answers for diagnosis diseases then chatbot determine the disease you might have!**

 ---